-Ray Kingsmith exemplified the complete volunteer executive giving unselfishly of himself while being involved in every conceivable aspect of administration and management in consummate sport executive.
+Ray Kingsmith exemplified the complete volunteer executive giving unselfishly of herself/himself while being involved in every conceivable aspect of administration and management in consummate sport executive.
 It is in Ray’s honour that Curling Canada wishes to recognize individuals who best demonstrate a similar commitment and dedication to our sport that made Ray Kingsmith the comsummate sport executive.

 Ray Kingsmith Award Recipients